Dealing with Unwanted Calls and Text Messages

 Important: Do not respond to the text or call, or no action can be taken.

-- CRG will use these details to trace where the calls or texts came from.
+- CIC will use these details to trace where the calls or texts came from.
 Unfortunately, they are unable to locate the content of the calls or texts.
 Any information related to the investigation is kept confidential.

 Discouraging Unwanted Calls